libretro/docs/docs/guides/install-ps2.md

 ## Downloading and installing

-At this time we can only use the Stable version of 1.8.2, this will be improved in the future.
+At this time only a nightly build is available.

 ### Downloading

-You can download a bundle with RetroArch, all the supported cores and all the assets by clicking [here](http://buildbot.libretro.com/stable/1.8.2/playstation/ps2/RetroArch_elf.7z).
+You can download a bundle with RetroArch, all the supported cores and all the assets by clicking [here](http://buildbot.libretro.com/nightly/playstation/ps2/RetroArch_elf.7z).

 ### Installing